We're Here To Help!

 Explore Online Options

 If you have a brick and mortar location, and don’t already offer online shopping, can you get your customers to shop online?
-Offer coupons, vouchers and discounts to make that option more appealing.
+Offer click and collect, coupons, vouchers and discounts to make you more appealing.
 But, discount mindfully so you don’t negatively impact your revenue.
 Get creative and see what you can do to move traditionally offline operations into an online option.

-If it gets quiet and you have the time and want to work on your future plans, ready for when normality resumes (which it will) give me a shout!
+If it gets quiet and you have the time and want to work on your future plans, ready for when an element of normality resumes (which it will) give me a shout!
 If you need any help or have worries about your online business - let’s chat!
-Try and use this unexpected situation to your advantage - it'll make you feel more positive.
+Try and use this situation to your advantage - it'll make you feel more positive and in control.

 Support Your Fellow Business Owners!

-Whether it’s a small corner shop, the local cafe, book shop, childcare provider, dog groomer or cleaning/ironing service - we are all in a bit of limbo here and that’s worrying!
+Whether it’s a small corner shop, the local cafe, book shop, childcare provider, dog groomer or cleaning/ironing service - we are all in a bit of a state of limbo here!
 The government says that potentially 20+% of the work force will be off and for many that could mean they can’t operate, or need to operate for shorter hours.
 For sole traders that means the whole business could close for weeks: that’s no income at all.
 Owners and the self-employed are worried, worried about paying bills, about looking after staff and about being ill.

 Please take the time to support your local small businesses while you can, especially during this uncertain time.
-Buy your veg from the local grocer, don’t cancel your appointments with the hairdresser unless you’re ill, keep your cleaner/ironing service coming for as long as you can, and so on.
-Even just a show of support by sharing posts and popping in to say "hi" (from an appropriate distance!) will boost people’s spirits!
+Even just a show of support by sharing posts and calling to say "hi" will boost people’s spirits!